 (1) Formula Method

-By formula method, you can use the formula to decompose the influencing factors for a certain indicator.
+By using the formula method, you can use the formula to decompose the influencing factors for a certain indicator.

 Data analytics example: decompose the question into sub-questions.